klamping/unmanagement/manuscript/inquisitive-questions.md

 That's probably what mine would say.
 How about yours?

 This is the type of question asked every week during "Team Hugs" at [Four Kitchens](fourkitchens.com).
-Team Hugs is the name of the weekly meeting where they invest time as a company getting to know the little quirks and oddities of each individual working there.
+Team Hugs is the weekly meeting where they invest time as a company getting to know the little quirks and oddities of each individual working there.
 Here's how they do it:

 1. Gather everyone on a video call
 2. Start with an open-floor "kudos" session, where teammates send shout-outs to their peers recognizing them for a special achievement or effort.